tsathoqqua/limadocs/docs/source/basic_lpc/lpc_program.rst

    int number_of_goblins = 42;

-``int`` is the type of the variable and this must match ``42``, ``number_of_goblins`` is the *name* of the variable - the name of the labeled box where we store our information.
+``int`` is the type of the variable and this must match ``42``, ``number_of_goblins`` is the *name* of the variable - the name of the labelled box where we store our information.
 We give them names so they are easier to refer to, as referring to a position in the memory of the computer is not easy at all.

 Here is another example which introduces global and local variables: